 - The purpose is to understand the complaint, ascertain all the facts and, where possible, to resolve the matter satisfactorily for all concerned or to explain the situation to the complainant’s satisfaction

-- Chief Executive receives written report from the Manager
+- Office of the Chief Executive receives written report from the Manager

 - Interviews / further information may be requested